-The naturally sweet flavors of caramelized carrots with a honey glaze that makes our Spiced Honey Glazed carrots irresistible to kids!
+The naturally sweet flavors of caramelized carrots with a honey glaze that makes our Honey Glazed Carrots an irresistible side dish!

 How Do You Make Carrots Taste Good?

 Have you ever bitten into a carrot and it taste soapy or bitter?
 This can be a major turn off for anyone, but especially kids.
 That soapy taste comes from a high concentration of a compound called terpenoids.
 All carrots contain this compound, and combined with sugar, it’s how carrots get their flavor.
 If the carrot you bit into has high doses of this compound, it makes it taste soapy and bitter rather than sweet.
 Some of the reasons this happens is: the variety of carrot, harvesting too soon, poor growing conditions, and even the way you’re storing it at home.

 Is there anything you can do to avoid soapy tasting carrots?